PinguinLars/dotfiles/README.md

-# My .files
+# My dotfiles

-**Swaylock and fastfetch are taken from [@katieUmbra](https://github.com/katieUmbra/dotfiles), the colorscheme is taken from the swaylock file**
+**Swaylock is taken from [@katieUmbra](https://github.com/katieUmbra/dotfiles), the colorscheme is taken from the swaylock file**
 Some of the backgrounds were taken from there also, but some from minecraft.net

-I used chezmoi for this
+I'm using stow for this